Prof. Dr. rer. nat. Robert Jäschke

 Unknown Data #

-Together with Steffen Martus we are developing methods to identify and characterise key passsages in literary works in a DFG-funded research project (2020-2023).
+Together with Steffen Martus we are developing methods to identify and characterise key passsages in literary works in a DFG-funded research project (2020-2026) that is part of the DFG priority programme 2207 Computational Literary Studies.

 Vossian Antonomasia #